prachi2430/html/README.md

 # html
-This is my srcond git Repository
+This is my second git Repository